Parallel-in-Time/pySDC/README.md

 most of the management is done via the level and the step data structures.
 Here, the components are coupled as expected by the method and all the other components.

-In the easiest case (where collocation, data type, sweeper, method and transfer operators can be used as provided with this code), only a custom problem description and a suitable transfer between degrees-of-freedom have to be implemented.
+In the easiest case (where collocation, data type, sweeper, method, hooks and transfer operators can be used as provided with this code), only a custom problem description have to be implemented.

 Note: all interfaces are subject to changes, if necessary.